By Dr. Nicole Sundene

 Menopause is a common often frustrating Women's Health condition caused by a woman's permanent cessation of her menstrual period for more than 12 consecutive months.
-The sudden drop in estrogen, progesterone and testosterone levels from menopause result in hot flashes, night sweats, irritability, insomnia, weight gain, stomach aches, joint pain, hip pain, vaginal dryness, painful intercourse, bladder infections, anxiety, depression and sadness.
+The sudden drop in estrogen, progesterone and testosterone levels from menopause result in hot flashes, night sweats, irritability, insomnia, weight gain, stomach aches, joint pain, hip pain, vaginal dryness, painful intercourse, bladder infections, anxiety, depression, anger, agitation and sadness.

-While progesterone and testosterone begin to decline for women around age 35 as seen in Perimenopause, Menopause is primarly associated with the deficiency of estrogen hormone.
+While progesterone and testosterone begin to decline for women around age 35 as seen in Perimenopause, Menopause is primarily associated with the deficiency of the hormone estrogen.
 Menopause typically occurs between 40 and 50 years of age, with the average age of menopause being 52 years old.
+As women's estrogen levels drop they notice changes in their body temperature, hair, skin integrity, vision, vaginal dryness, sleep and concentration.

-While, in the United States, studies reported that women at the age of 51 often experience menopause.
+In the United States, studies reported that women at the age of 51 often experience menopause.
 Further, every year 1.3 million women report menopausal symptoms in the United States.
-Women with menopause lost the ability to become pregnant naturally.
+Women with menopause have lost the ability to become pregnant naturally.
+Early menopause, also known as "Premature Ovarian Failure" occurs when women are in their early 40's or 10 years or more prior to the average age of menopause.

-Medical studies reported that hormonal disturbances are common in the later stages of life, and the same is the case for the development of menopause.
+Medical studies report that hormonal disturbances are common in later stages of life.
 Depletion of estrogen level leads to the high concentration of follicle-stimulating hormone and luteinizing hormone in the body that significantly disrupt the hypothalamic-pituitary-ovarian axis.
 As a result, endometrial development failures disrupt the regular menstrual cycles and finally develop various menopausal symptoms.
-Moreover, different surgical procedures such as hysterectomy with bilateral oophorectomy may also cause menopause.
-Plus, other conditions like cancer chemotherapy and endometriosis with antiestrogens medication can also lead to the development of menopause.
+Moreover, different surgical procedures such as hysterectomy with bilateral oophorectomy may also cause surgical menopause.
+Other health conditions such as cancer, cancer treatments such as chemotherapy can cause early menopause and affect a woman's hormone and thyroid.
+Endometriosis medications such as antiestrogen medication can also lead to the development of premature menopause.
 [1, 2]

 Signs and Symptoms of Menopause

-Menopausal signs and symptoms are divided into the following three main categories.
+Menopausal symptoms are divided into the following three main categories.
 [1, 3]

 Vasomotor Symptoms: Studies reported that 75% of menopausal women experience vasomotor symptoms.
 The vasomotor symptoms include: